awslabs/aws-streaming-media-analytics/README.md

 This CloudFormation template deploys an example OTT streaming platform in to your AWS account.
 The deployed environment includes a static website hosted on S3 with sample videos, Kinesis Data Firehose endpoints to accept and process streaming log data and a real-time log analysis application built on Kinesis Analytics, DynamoDB and AppSync.

-1. To deploy the CloudFormation template.
-Download the deployment.yaml, and run that on the CloudFormation console.
-If you want to make changes to the code change the S3Bucket in the mapping section to your own bucket, in the region you want to deploy.
+If you want to make changes to the code change the S3Bucket field in the mapping section of the CloudFormation document to your own bucket.
+Make sure to put the lambda code in the region you want to deploy.

+1. First download the deployment.yaml under the cloudformation folder of this repo.
+Open up the CloudFormation console in your aws account and choose upload a template file.

 2. The CloudFormation Management Console will load with the template URL pre-filled as a Amazon S3 URL.
 Click the orange Next button located in the bottom right corner of the console to configure the deployment.